My notes to you- you can skip the italics and go right to symptoms if you want.

 Whatever you use too much will stop working.
 Take mini-breaks to rest.
 Rest your fingers if you are typing.
 Rest your brain, rest your emotions, rest your body.
 Little breaks will enable you to do way more without a crash, but you still need big breaks too or you will still crash eventually.

-Other symptoms I have or see often on CFS forums.
+Other symptoms I have or see often on ME/CFS forums.

 -tiny shooting pains in fingers and toes, like nerve pain